+See Air Quality Impact Analysis for discussion on Toxic Air Pollutants.

-a. and there any environmental health hazards, including exposure to toxic chemicals, risk of fire explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, cribe.
-(1) Describe any known or possible contamination at the site from present or past uses.
-(2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+- (1) Describe any known or possible contamination at the site from present or past uses. - (2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+None known.

 (3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

+See Air Quality Impact Analysis for discussion on Toxic Air Pollutants.

-(4) Describe special emergency services that might be required.
-(5) Proposed measures to reduce or control environmental health hazards, if any: b.
-Nois е (1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- (4) Describe special emergency services that might be required.
+None known. - (5) Proposed measures to reduce or control environmental health hazards, if any: None needed.

+b.
+Noise

+(1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

+Slight traffic noise.

 (2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.

-8. La nd and Shoreline Use a.
-What is the current use of the site and adjacent properties?
-Will the proposal affect current land uses on nearby or adjacent properties?
-If so, describe. b.
-Has the project site been used as working farmlands or working forest lands?
-If so, describe.
-How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to non-farm or non-forest use?
-Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: C. Describe any structures on the site. d.
-Will any structures be demolished?
-If so, what? e.
-What is the current zoning classification of the site? f.
-What is the current comprehensive plan designation of the site?
+Short-term noise from construction.
+Long-term noise from operation of the FT III unit from fans and burners.

-Proposed measures to reduce or control noise impacts, if any:
+(3) Proposed measures to reduce or control noise impacts, if any: